Man wanted for posing as officer to steal from woman in Shelbyville

 LOUISVILLE, Ky.
 (WDRB) -- The Shelby County sheriff is warning people to be on the lookout for a fake officer who is a real thief.

-A woman said she was pulled over by a navy blue Crown Victoria with blue lights in the grill around 3:30 p.m.
+A woman said she was pulled over by a navy blue Crown Victoria with blue lights in the grille around 3:30 p.m.
 Tuesday on Freedoms Way near La Grange Road in Shelbyville.

 But it wasn't a police officer: It was a crook who grabbed the woman's purse and phone before speeding away.

-The victim said he is a black man, about 5 feet 8 inches tall with a muscular build and short hair that's shaved on the side.
+The victim said the suspect is a black man, about 5 feet 8 inches tall with a muscular build and short hair that's shaved on the side.

 Police say if you're pulled over by an unmarked car and are worried, you should call 911.